avanhoewyk/ProgrammingChallenges/sql-assessment/README.md

 WHEN campaign_id = 99058240 THEN name = Campaign5
 END);
 ```
-Georgia generated the most conversions for Campaign5 with 672.
+Georgia generated the most conversions for Campaign5 with 672 conversions.

 5. In your opinion, which campaign was the most efficient, and why?